-‘Development’ is a label often used when a more powerful group wants something another group has.
-One of the goals of development is to bring a country, or group, to the same way of life as the mainstream group follows.
+‘Development’ is often used as a pretense when a more powerful group wants something another group has.
+One of the results of development is to change a country or group’s way of life to that of the mainstream group.
 This is clearly seen in the oppression of indigenous groups.
-For example, nation-states may make a project of “economic development” of an indigenous group because they do not follow the individualistic market ideology, and so for the market to function, they cannot be a part of it (Robbins, 2010).
-Further, the ‘development’ of the indigenous people is often in order to seize their land, which involves subjecting them to land and cultural modification policies written by the government, which take away the land of the group and brand their practices as immoral or threatening which leads to a loss of culture.
-It is justified as a “moral obligation” to modernise them, but has led to ethnocide and genocide, because their way of does not match the capitalist ideology of the government (Robbins, 2010).
+For example, nation-states may make a project of the “economic development” of an indigenous group because they do not follow an individualistic market ideology, and so for the market to function, they cannot be a part of it [who can’t be a part of what?
+Confusing] (Robbins, 2010).
+Further, the ‘development’ of indigenous people’s lands is often pretextual to the seizure of their land, which involves subjecting them to land and cultural modification policies written by the government.
+Their religious and cultural practices are then branded immoral or threatening, which leads to a loss of culture.
+To modernise them is justified as a “moral obligation”, but this allegedly moral act has led to ethnocide and genocide, simply because their way of life does not match the capitalist ideology of the government (Robbins, 2010).
 To fold them into this capitalist ideology, indigenous groups are often subjected to forced labour or slavery, particularly in colonised areas (ibid).
 This is a clear example of how development is used as a tool to benefit governments by acquiring land rights and expanding their labour force, which is at the expense of indigenous people’s rights and way of life.

-More controversial is the argument that humanitarian assistance and the aid industry as a whole benefit white Americans more than the receivers.
+More controversial is the argument that humanitarian assistance and the aid industry as a whole benefits white Americans more than its intended recipients.
 Teju Cole wrote an impactful set of tweets regarding the “White Savior Industrial Complex” which highlights how the purpose of humanitarianism is to validate the ‘sentimental needs’ and privilege of white people (Cole, 2012).
-He highlights that giving assistance or aid is not really about helping others but is an outlet for Americans to worry over issues that are not their own – Africa is used as a “space onto which white egos can conveniently be projected” (ibid).
-This implies that help given is not in fact useful, rather making white Westerners feel as though they are being helpful.
-Attached to this is the issue that help is imposed on people, according to what the Americans think needs to be done, rather than cooperating together with those receiving the aid to maximise its useful impact.
-This also shows the Euro-Western centrism of the humanitarian and development industries, as their ideologies are being projected onto those with different ideologies.
-Cole also makes a call for a change in American foreign policy, using the example of Haiti to emphasise that humanitarian assistance and aid donations were sent for a rescue fund after an earthquake, though it doesn’t mask the years of “economic destruction” the USA subjected Haiti to which is ultimately a reason why the aid was needed.
-Therefore, aid benefits white Americans or Europeans more than the recipients, as it is a way of doing good that has an immediate, short-term result though it ignores the long-term problems and causes of the crises.
+He highlights that giving assistance or aid is not really about helping others, but an outlet for Americans to worry over issues that are not their own – Africa is used as a “space onto which white egos can conveniently be projected” (ibid).
+This implies that help given is not in fact useful, only making white Westerners feel as though they are being helpful.
+Related to this is the issue that help is often imposed upon people according to what Americans think is helpful, instead of cooperating with those receiving the aid to maximise its impact. [an example would be good here] This also shows the Euro-Western centrism of the humanitarian and development industries, as their ideologies are being projected onto those with different ideologies.
+Cole also makes a call for a change in American foreign policy, using the example of Haiti, where, after an earthquake, resources were sent via humanitarian assistance and aid donations for a rescue fund.
+The issue is, that the aid pales in comparison to the “years of economic destruction” to which the USA had previously subjected Haiti, which were ultimately a reason the aid was necessary.
+This aid can then be seen as a deceitful attempt to mask the previous wrongdoings of the US.
+In situations like these, aid benefits white Americans or Europeans more than the recipients, as it is a way of doing good that has an immediate, short-term result, while simultaneously ignoring the difficult-to-solve long-term issues and causes of the crisis.